Middle-earth: Shadow of War: Plot

-With the Ring back in his possession, Talion begins to use its power to dominate Orcs and build his army.
+With the Ring back in his possession, Talion begins to use its power to dominate orcs and build his army.
 During this time, he assists Idril and Baranor in rescuing Gondorian survivors, helps the nature spirit Carnan (Toks Olagundoye) defeat the Balrog Tar Goroth and the necromancer Zog (Nolan North), is betrayed by one of his followers, and hunts the Nazgûl alongside Eltariel.
 Talion builds up enough strength to assault Sauron's fortress directly.
-During the battle, Talion faces Isildur (Nolan North), corrupted into a Nazgûl.
+During the battle, Talion faces Isildur (Nolan North), who has been corrupted into a Nazgûl.
 Talion manages to defeat Isildur, but upon seeing his memories of how he was corrupted by the One Ring, decides to destroy Isildur and release his spirit rather than dominate him.
 Celebrimbor remarks angrily that Isildur would have been a valuable asset to their cause, leading Talion to realize that Celebrimbor wishes to replace Sauron by dominating him rather than destroying him.
 Talion refuses to follow Celebrimbor's orders any more, causing the wraith to abandon him and possess Eltariel instead.

-Without Celebrimbor or the ring, Talion quickly begins to die, but is visited by Shelob in a vision.
-Shelob informs him that if Talion had gone on to fight Sauron, they would have succeeded and Celebrimbor would have enslaved Sauron and marched on the rest of Middle-earth.
+Without Celebrimbor or the Ring, Talion begins to die before seeing a vision of Shelob.
+She informs him that if he had gone on to fight Sauron, they would have succeeded and Celebrimbor would have enslaved Sauron and marched on the rest of Middle-earth.
 She implores Talion to continue to fight to contain the darkness within Mordor.
 Deciding to put his fate in his own hands, Talion picks up the ring Isildur was wearing to preserve his own life.
 He uses the power of Isildur's Ring to assault and seize Minas Morgul, defeating the Witch-king in the process.
 Talion takes possession of the Palantír and observes Celebrimbor and Eltariel making their assault on Sauron.
-The two manage to gain the upper hand and Celebrimbor attempts to dominate Sauron, only for Sauron to cut off two of Eltariel's fingers, one of which is adorned with the Ring of Power, and merge himself with Celebrimbor.
-As a result, Sauron and Celebrimbor remain trapped in Sauron's tower in the form of a flaming eye as their spirits continue to battle for dominance.
+The latter two manage to gain the upper hand and Celebrimbor attempts to dominate Sauron, only for Sauron to cut off two of Eltariel's fingers, one of which is adorned with the Ring of Power, and merge himself with Celebrimbor.
+As a result, Sauron and Celebrimbor remain trapped in Sauron's tower in the form of a flaming eye as their spirits continue to battle each other for dominance.
 Knowing he will not be able to resist the Ring, Talion decides to use Minas Morgul as a fortress to keep Sauron's forces contained in Mordor as long as he can.